thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/orangepi-zero.md

 ## Introduction

 ![{{deviceName}}](/images/devices-library/{{page.deviceImageFileName}}){: style="float: left; max-width: 200px; max-height: 200px; margin: 0px 10px 0px 0px"}
-Orange Pi Zero is for anyone who wants to start creating with technology- not just consuming it.
+Orange Pi Zero is for anyone who wants to start creating with technology, not just consuming it.
 It's a simple, fun, useful tool that you can use to start taking control of the world around you.
 Orange Pi Zero is an open-source single-board computer.
-It is highly compact with a dimension of 48X46mm.
+It is very compact with a dimension of 48X46mm.
 It can run Android 4.4, Ubuntu, Debian.
 Orange Pi Zero uses the AllWinner H2 SoC, and has 256MB/512MB DDR3 SDRAM(256MB version is Standard version), it integrates TF card, 100 Ethernet network, USB 2.0, 26Pin headers, etc. lt is powered through USB OTG.